 System Type | Benefits |

-High-efficiency furnaces | Uses less fuel, lowers heating costs |
+High-efficiency furnaces | Use less fuel, lower heating costs |

-Heat pumps | Provides heating and cooling, energy-efficient |
+Heat pumps | Provide both heating and cooling, very efficient |

-Ductless mini-splits | Ideal for homes without ductwork, high efficiency |
+Ductless mini-splits | Work well in homes without ductwork, high efficiency |

-Smart thermostats | Optimizes energy use, customizable settings |
+Smart thermostats | Control temperature automatically, save energy |

 Energy-Efficient Lighting Solutions

 Switching to efficient lighting for old houses is a simple, cost-effective way to cut electricity use.
 LED bulbs use 75% less energy than traditional incandescent bulbs and last 25 times longer.
+This means you’ll save money on both electricity and replacement bulbs.

 Best Energy-Efficient Lighting Options